obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-basetag.md

 Developed by: [[darrenkuro]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-This plugin renders the basename of tags in preview mode.
+This plugin renders the basename of tags.

 %% ----- Do not edit anything above this line ----- %%